Roasted cherry tomatoes transforms ordinary tomatoes into a flavorful condiment for pasta sauce, pizza, sandwiches and more!

 Sweet and succulent roasted cherry tomatoes in olive oil.

-Roasted cherry tomatoes are one of the least complicated tomato recipes.
-These sweet, silky little nuggets add something special to just about anything you put them in or on — such as a peak-of-summer tomato panzanella salad or easy chicken bruschetta.
-Keep a container on hand at all times, and your simplest meals will pop with flavor.
+Roasting cherry tomatoes is one of the least complicated ways to enjoy them — these sweet, silky little nuggets add something special to just about anything you put them in or on — I add them to peak-of-summer recipes like tomato panzanella salad or easy chicken bruschetta.
+Keep a container on hand at all times, and your simplest meals will pop with flavor!

 As the tomatoes take a warm, slow bath in olive oil, their natural sugars become concentrated.
 It’s the best way to turn out-of-season or simply “meh” tomatoes into tasty jewels!